Keniyahmc/WGU_Data_Science_Portfolio/data-management/README.md

 - Practiced converting relational models into non-relational equivalents based on use case
 - Strengthened understanding of database design trade-offs in scalability, consistency, and complexity

----

-Let me know when you're ready to start filling in Task 1 or Task 2 and I’ll help you summarize the content or clean up your documentation!